GoPlausible/.github/profile/README.md

 - Adriana Belotti (The original idea and initiative of having PoaP on Algorand).
 - Johana Moran for endless support and guidance.
 - Jason Lee for being a mountain of support and motivation.
+- David Greaney for all support and productive guidlines
+- Joe Polney for precious technical guidance and endless help.

 And eternal gratitude toward:
 - Jason Weathersby who I learned everything I know on TEAL from.